cudmore/triggercamera/docs/docs/index.md

 # Output video

-Trigger camera saves video in the [h264][h264] video format.
+Video is saved in the [h264][h264] video format.
 This is a very efficient video codec that make very small but highly detailed videos.
 Before these h264 video files can be analyzed, they need to be converted to include the frames per second.
 This can be done in a number of video editing programs.
 One way to do this conversion is by using the command line program [ffmpeg][ffmpeg].
 Because ffmpeg can be scripted, it is easy to incorporated into most workflows.

+Use avconv

+	sudo apt-get install libav-tools

+Convert one .h264 file

+	avconv -r 30 -i 20160604_181119_after.h264 -vcodec copy 20160604_181119_after.mp4

     srcDir = '/src/dir/with/video'
     dstDir = 'dst/dir/for/mp4'
     for file in srcDir: